api-platform/docs/core/performance.md

             vary: ['Content-Type', 'Authorization', 'Origin']
 ```

-Support for reverse proxies other than Varnish can easily be added by implementing the `ApiPlatform\Core\HttpCache\PurgerInterface`.
+Support for reverse proxies other than Varnish can easily be added by implementing the `ApiPlatform\HttpCache\PurgerInterface`.

 In addition to the cache invalidation mechanism, you may want to [use HTTP/2 Server Push to pre-emptively send relations
 to the client](push-relations.md).